prggmr/zf2-docpx/zend/Adapter/Filesystem.rst

 readInfoFile
 ------------

-.. function:: readInfoFile($file, [$nonBlocking = false, [$wouldblock = false]])
+.. function:: readInfoFile()

     Read info file

-    :param string $file:
+    :param string:
-    :param bool $nonBlocking: Don't block script if file is locked
+    :param bool: Don't block script if file is locked
-    :param bool $wouldblock: The optional argument is set to TRUE if the lock would block
+    :param bool: The optional argument is set to TRUE if the lock would block

     :rtype: array|bool The info array or false if file wasn't found